Nadeeshan96/nadeeshan96.github.io/_pages/cv.md

 # Education {#education}
 ___

+__The University of Melbourne, Australia__ _(Feb 2024 - present)_
+- Doctor of Philosophy (Engineering and IT) - School of Computing and Information Systems
+  - __Research focus: Real-time concurrent optimization of traffic safety and efficiency using deep reinforcement learning__
+  - __Melbourne Research Scholarship recipient__

 __University of Moratuwa, Sri Lanka__ _(Oct 2016 - May 2021)_
 - Honors Degree of Bachelor of Science of Engineering - Electronic and Telecommunication Engineering Specialization
   - __First Class Honors with a CGPA 4.06 out of 4.2__